Sabibilina/benchmark-application/PROGRESS.md

 ### Minimum Completion Criteria
 - [ ] All 8 services start successfully in the local deployment environment
+- [ ] Frontend starts and is reachable in the browser via `docker-compose up`
 - [ ] All required endpoints are implemented and reachable
 - [ ] Protected endpoints enforce JWT authentication
 - [ ] Metrics are exposed and collected through the monitoring stack
 - [ ] Load generator can execute the main application flows end-to-end